 Investment idea (20s): invest in growth stocks or S&P500/DJIA index funds 90%, 10% cash

 Home monthly payment -- 30% take-home pay Car monthly payment -- 15% take-home pay

-Young Married – create a vision board, get a marriage/career mentor, small house, condo, adequate flood, life and health insurance, start IRA, bigger car, emergency savings fund ....and create a sample budget
+Young Married – create a vision board of goals/dreams, get a marriage/career mentor, small house, condo, adequate flood, life and health insurance, start IRA, bigger car, emergency savings fund ....and create a sample budget

 Start Savings and Purchase Disability and Life Insurance

 Investment idea (30s): cash 10%, small business or rental property 20%, 70% growth stocks or index funds

 Parenthood – education fund for kids, larger home, vision board of family dreams/goals, emergency fund, day care, vacations, IRA or small business ownership

 Investment idea (40s): cash 10%, small business or rental property 30%, 60% growth stocks or index funds

 Parent Older Kids – make plans for retirement, disburse education funds, may take care of parents, kids activities, a major illness (disability)

 Financially Squeezed - Juggling parents aging, kids, bad health and career